tailer08/cmsc135/projects/proj1_chat/spec.md

     Why is Shenker so bad at drawing?

-## Part 1
+## Part 1 (Machine Problem #1)

-In the remainder of the assignment, you'll build on your basic client and server to create a chat server with different channels that clients can communicate on.
+In the remainder of the exercise, you'll build on your basic client and server to create a chat server with different channels that clients can communicate on.
 For a demo of how your server should behave, watch the video [here](https://youtu.be/4btZs--wlpI).

 ### Server Functionality